DataSQRL/sqrl-functions/README.md

 ### 2. Prepare the Function Package
 Each function package must include a `sqrl-package` directory.
 Navigate to this directory or create it if it doesn’t exist.
+Then, copy the necessary assemblies, such as *.jar files, into this folder.

 ### 3. Update Function Descriptors
 Function descriptors are used to tell the compiler how to load the functions.
 Make the following updates as needed: